marcjulianschwarz/obsidian-raycast/src/utils/search/README.md

 - `key:""` matches all notes with an empty field named `key`.
 - `key:exists` or `key:has` matches all notes containing the field `key`, regardless of whether it is empty or not.

-**Hint:** Trailing and leading whitespace in field values is trimmed during comparison.
+**Hint:** Whitespace-only field values are trimmed and treated as undefined.
-Therefore, a field containing only a single whitespace will be treated as empty/undefined.

 ### Rule 7: Virtual Fields